jojkos/LeapMotion-interface/README.md

 - LeapMotionSpaceGame root folder contains several OpenCV dlls precompiled from opencv-2.4.10 build/x86/vc12/bin.
 In case of problems delete them and do your own build.
 You can then put them back into root folder or add path to them into system PATH variable.
 - create inputs.txt with Calibration.py
     - put it in the Assets folder for using it in unity
-    - put it in the game_Data to use the precompiled game
+    - put it in the game_Data to use it with the precompiled game
 - root folder
     - Leap.dll from Leap SDK
     - LeapCSharp.dll from Leap SDK